|

 suggesting other suspects may have helped Timothy McVeigh and Terry Nichols

-with the 1995 Oklahoma City bombing, allowing
+with the 1995 Oklahoma City

-congressional inquiry concludes.
+attack, a congressional inquiry concludes.

 FBI Chided for OKC Bomb Investigation.

-A two-year congressional inquiry into the Oklahoma City bombing concludes
+A two-year congressional inquiry into the Oklahoma City bombing concludes that the

-unanswered questions remain.
+questions remain.

 Feds failed to follow bombing evidence.
 For

-years, Salt Lake City attorney Jesse
+years, Salt Lake City

-Trentadue has maintained his brother was killed in prison months after the Oklahoma City bombing by
+brother was killed in prison months after the Oklahoma City bombing by interrogators

-to co-conspirators came out of Trentadue's lawsuits against the FBI.
+co-conspirators came out of Trentadue's lawsuits

-Latest OKC Bombing Probe Finds New Ramzi
+Latest OKC Bombing Probe Finds New Ramzi Yousef Leads, But No

-Yousef Leads, But No Smoking Gun.
-A new Congressional
+Smoking Gun.
+A new Congressional report outlines additional

-between Oklahoma City bombing
+but still circumstantial links between Oklahoma City bombing conspirator Terry

-conspirator Terry Nichols and World Trade Center bomber Ramzi
+Nichols and World

-Committee, at the request of Rep. Dana Rohrabacher, R-Calif.
+at the request of Rep. Dana Rohrabacher, R-Calif.

 Full Text of the Congressional Report.